 SSIM Ontologies

-SSIM uses ontologies as part of standardised semantic organising of data and for use by SSIM Smart Reporting Objects (Ssros) and SSIM Export Import Objects (Seximos) described in the next two sections.
+SSIM uses ontologies as part of standardised semantic organising of data and for use by SSIM Smart Reporting Objects (Ssros) and SSIM Import Export Objects (Simeos described in the next two sections.

 Ontology use is not mandatory – Pacio and SSIM as described to this point can be used without an Ontology.
-However, ontology use is required for the more advanced SSIM uses provided by Ssros and Seximos.
+However, ontology use is required for the more advanced SSIM uses provided by Ssros and Simeos.
 Business applications which produce XBRL reports or work with other data description languages will need to use ontologies.

 SSIM ontologies are simpler than other ontology/taxonomy systems because of the information content delegated to other parts of SSIM, namely the Data Types Directory, Facts Directories, and Ssros plus Ssro Sets.
 Simply put, SSIM ontologies provide the framework, while Ssros and Ssro sets plus data types and facts fill in the details.
-Then Seximos provide interfaces to and from other systems.
+Then Simeos provide interfaces to and from other systems.

 Any number of ontologies may be created.
 There will be many of them, ultimately thousands of them for all types of storage and reporting requirements.
 General purpose ontologies will be developed and maintained by Pacio in a moderated folksonomy1 process, but entities may also create specific purpose ontologies if they so wish.